alexunderch/alexunderch.github.io/_posts/2026-07-15-local-rules-global-incentives.md

 ## Why the obvious fixes all reach for the smallest, hardest set

 **Make the sheaf itself game-theoretic.** Recent work casts Nash equilibria as global sections of a sheaf built from best-response correspondences, with cohomology measuring the obstruction to a consistent equilibrium existing.
 Elegant, and the cohomology-as-obstruction idea is the right shape.
 But it's an existence result in the language of derived sheaves and topoi, like Jeffrey likes.
-It proves sections exist, it doesn't hand you an update rule two neighboring agents can run with a dot product.
-In more detail, [Hernández & Sánchez-Soto](https://arxiv.org/abs/2606.01663) define a sheaf whose stalks contain utility vectors and strategy distributions, with restriction maps encoding both geometric parallel transport and best-response dynamics.
-However, their framework *is not* differentiable, as far as I understand.
+It proves sections exist, it doesn't hand you an update rule two neighbouring agents can run with a dot product.
+In more detail, [Hernández & Sánchez-Soto](https://arxiv.org/abs/2606.01663) provide distributed algorithms, not just existence proofs.
+What they don't provide is differentiability: their restriction maps are fixed by geometry, not learned.

 **Learn it with a big neural net.** [Neural Equilibrium Solvers](https://arxiv.org/abs/2210.09257) take an entire payoff tensor and output an equilibrium (Nash, CE, or CCE) in one forward pass, after iterative training over many sampled games.
 It works (on paper) but "takes the whole payoff tensor as input" is precisely what a graphical, locally-communicating architecture is trying to avoid needing.

 ### Method